 7. Nature hunt

-We’re so lucky here in Australia to still be allowed out into our gorgeous parks and open spaces.
-Make the most of this and get the children to do a nature hunt.
-Make a list of things to find; think stones, leaves, sticks, gumnuts, feathers etc and see who can find them all first!
+Go and explore gorgeous parks and open spaces and get the children to do a nature hunt.
+Make a list of things to find; think stones, leaves, sticks, gumnuts, feathers, etc and see who can find them all first!

 Put the camping gear to good use by setting up a camping trip in your own backyard!
 The kids will love this change of scenery and it’s a great excuse to indulge in some toasted marshmallows!